Skip to main content

 mapView.Markers.removeAll();

-The CodeSandbox below demonstrates adding and removing markers.
-Click on a room to add a marker or click on a marker to remove it.
+The CodeSandbox examples below demonstrate how to add and remove markers interactively.
+Click on a room to place a marker, and click on an existing marker to remove it.

 Marker Rank